How to establish an open-source program

 • A maintainer's guide that explains the responsibilities a maintainer has in keeping the repository healthy.
 These responsibilities include keeping repository documentation up to date, ensuring issues and pull requests get the attention of the right people in a timely manner, and so on.

-• A communications guide that offers repository maintainers guidance for some of the topics you would prefer not to include in public files like README.md, CONTRIBUTING.md, or CODE_OF_CONDUCT.md.
-These subjects may be sensitive business topics, such as not discussing competitors, or more general conduct topics, like how to appropriately recognize top contributors.
+• A communications guide that offers repository maintainers guidance for some of the topics you'd prefer not to include in public files like README.md, CONTRIBUTING.md, or CODE_OF_CONDUCT.md.
+These subjects might be sensitive business topics, such as not discussing competitors; or more general conduct topics, like how to appropriately recognize top contributors.

 • A license policy that lists which licenses have been approved or rejected by the legal department for open-source consuming or contributing.